Engagement party

 Two families meeting for the first time?
 A round breaks the ice faster than small talk over canapés.

-From the bridal shower to the reception, Pantsy gets everyone playing off one phone each — bride's gran included.
-One secret word, one faker, and absolutely nothing to print, carry or clean up.
+From the engagement do to the last dance, Pantsy gets everyone playing off one phone each — bride's gran included.
+One secret word, one faker, gran-safe by default, and absolutely nothing to print, carry or clean up.

 From "yes" to last dance